Bethlehem

 Known as the birthplace of Jesus, Bethlehem always receives Christian pilgrims from all over the world.
 It’s a holy place being protected by one of the oldest Christian communities.

-Because Bethlehem is just 8km from Jerusalem and has a good transportation network, it is a perfect base for sightseeing.
+Because Bethlehem is just 8km from Jerusalem and has a good transportation network, it’s a perfect base for sightseeing.

-Everything is within walking distance from Manger Square; The Church of the Nativity, souq (marketplace), and bus station.
+Everything is within walking distance from Manger Square; The Church of the Nativity, the souq (marketplace), and the bus station.

-Among Christian communities, there are Catholic, Greek Orthodox or Armenian Apostolic Churches.
+There are Catholic, Greek Orthodox, or Armenian Apostolic Churches among Christian communities.

-During the Christmas season, Bethlehem is decorated with lights, people enjoy street concerts and parades.
-Many tourists come also during Easter.
+During the Christmas season, Bethlehem is decorated with lights, and people enjoy street concerts and parades.
+Many tourists come during Easter too.

 The town with white houses under the blue sky is so beautiful.

-The north side of the town (direction to Jerusalem), the apartheid wall (separation barrier) rises.
+On the north side of the town (direction of Jerusalem), the apartheid wall (separation barrier) rises.
 Paintings by foreign activists are also a must-see.

-There are several paintings by Banksy, it’s also interesting to look around for.
+There are several paintings by Banksy, it’s also interesting to look around.

 History of Bethlehem